High-quality audio. Use the

 This version fixes the following issues:

-The camera display of a publisher was too dark on the Chrome Pixel.
+The camera display of a publisher was too dark on the Google Pixel.

 Switching the audio driver to use handset (